 Your incident management team: roles and responsibilities

 An incident management team is made up of dedicated individuals within an organization who are responsible for managing and responding to any incidents or emergencies that may occur.
 They are equipped with the necessary skills and knowledge to quickly identify and address any issues, minimizing damage and disruption to the organization.
-The incident management team is committed to ensuring the safety and security of all stakeholders and the business, coordinating resources, and continuously improving your processes.
+The incident management team commits to ensuring the safety and security of all stakeholders and the business, coordinating resources, minimizing reputational or brand damage, and continuously improving your processes.